-The small town of Kruja (or Krujë in a sentence with a preposition like “to”, “in” or “from” Kruja) is located 32 kilometres northwest of Tirana at the foot of sheer Mount Kruja (Mali i Krujës), at an altitude of 560 metres with a population of around 16,000.
-Kruja’s old bazaar is well preserved, but now houses mainly souvenir shops where traditional Albanian costumes, musical instruments, old books and memorabilia of the Communist days are for sale.
-With its cobbled streets and little mosques, it is a very photogenic place.
+The small town of Kruja (or Krujë in a sentence with a preposition) is located 32 kilometres northwest of Tirana.
+It lies at the foot of sheer Mount Kruja (Mali i Krujës), at an altitude of 560 metres with a population of around 16,000.
+Kruja’s old bazaar is well preserved but now houses mainly souvenir shops where traditional Albanian costumes, musical instruments, old books and memorabilia of the Communist days are for sale.
+With its cobbled streets and tiny mosques, it is a very photogenic place.

 George Kastrioti (Gjergj Kastriot), born in 1405, was the son of a local ruler.
-He was taken hostage with his two brothers by the Ottoman Sultan Bayezid I, to ensure obedience by their father who had opposed him.
+He was taken hostage with his two brothers by the Ottoman Sultan Bayezid I to ensure obedience by their father, who had opposed him.
 The boy converted to Islam, attended military school, and led many battles to victory.
-He obtained the title “İskender Bey”, meaning “Lord Alexander”, in Albanian “Skënderbeu”.
-In 1443, during a battle against the Hungarians, he switched sides with 300 of his men and trekked to his native Kruja.
-He captured its castle, converted to Christianity, raised the double-headed eagle flag and fought for many years against the Turks, winning 13 battles, until his death in 1466.
-Kruja eventually fell in 1478, and a year later Albania was part of the Ottoman Empire.
+He obtained the title “İskender Bey”, meaning “Lord Alexander”; in Albanian “Skënderbeu”.
+In 1443, during a battle against the Hungarians, he switched sides with 300 men and trekked to his native Kruja.
+He captured its castle, converted to Christianity, raised the double-headed eagle flag and fought for many years against the Turks, winning 13 battles until his death in 1466.
+Kruja eventually fell in 1478, and a year later, Albania was part of the Ottoman Empire.